-How To: Do a supine stability ball crunch exercise
+How to Do a supine stability ball crunch exercise

 This exercise is good for abdominal strength and endurance.
 It is safe and easy to do.
 The crunch is one of the most incorrectly performed exercises.
 This exercise works best when done slowly.